 - Android Tablets

-The easiest way to view an eBook generated by Vellum is with a desktop reading app.
+The easiest way to proof an ebook generated by Vellum is with a desktop reading app.

-Kindle for Mac is a free download available from Amazon.
+Kindle Previewer is a free download available from Amazon.
 Use it to open the Kindle.mobi file generated by Vellum.

 - Adobe Digital Editions